2deviant/bin/README.md

 ```bash
 randomhex [ number of bytes ]
 ```
-Return random bytes in hex.
-If the number of bytes argument is absent, it is assumed to be 10.
+Return a random hexadecimal number.
+Default number of bytes is 10.
 ___
 ### randomhex_2
 ```bash
 randomhex_2 [ number of bytes ]
 ```
-An OpenSSL-driven version of the above.
+A faster, OpenSSL-driven version of the above.
 ___
 ### randomtext
 ```bash
 randomtext [ number of bytes ]
 ```
 Return random text using digits and letters of both capitalizations.
-If the number of bytes argument is absent, it is assumed to be 10.
 ___
 ### randomtext_2
 ```bash
 randomtext_2 [ number of bytes ]
 ```
-An OpenSSL-driven version of the above.
+A faster, OpenSSL-driven version of the above.
 ___
 ### randomdec
 ```bash
 randomdec [ number of digits ]
 ```
 Return a random integer.
-If the number of digits argument is absent, it is assumed to be 10.
 ___
 ### randomdec_2
 ```bash
 randomdec_2 [ number of digits ]
 ```
-Faster version of `randomdec`.
+A much faster version of the above.

-Return a random integer.
-If
-the number of digits argument is absent, it is assumed to be 10.
 ___
 ### randomline
 ```bash